young/intro-to-web-assembly/lessons/low-level/hex.md

 </details>

-> Note on the origins of Hexidecimal:\
+> Note on the origins of Hexadecimal:\
 An 8 bit byte can be split into 2 * 4 bit "nibbles".\
 \
 For example: